scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/GitLab-CI-Integration.md

     - java -jar scantist-bom-detect.jar
 ```

-Once the command has been added to your `.gitlab-ci.yml` file, Gitlab CI will trigger a new build automatically and push the 3rd party component information of your project to {{companyConfig.COMPANY_NAME}} SCA after the successful build.
+Once the command has been added to your `.gitlab-ci.yml` file, Gitlab CI will trigger a new build automatically and push the 3rd party component information of your project to {{companyConfig.APP_NAME}} SCA after the successful build.

 ### An example of a `.gitlab-ci.yml` file